zowe/workshop-user-browser-app/README.md

 OK, after the first execution of the transpilation and packaging concludes, you should have `workshop-user-browser-app/web` populated with files that can be served by the Zoe App Server.

 ### Adding Your App to the Desktop
 At this point, your workshop-user-browser-app folder contains files for an App that could be added to a Zoe instance.
-We'll at this to our own Zoe instance.
+We'll add this to our own Zoe instance.
 First, ensure that the Zoe App server is not running.
 Then, navigate to the instance's root folder, `/zlux-example-server`.

 Within, you'll see a folder, **plugins**.
 Take a look at one of the files within the folder.
 You can see that these are JSON files with the attributes **identifier** and **pluginLocation**.
 These files are what we call **Plugin Locators**, since they point to a Plugin to be included into the server.